pitt-rnel/rtma/README.md

 - Install swig >= 2.0.3 (make sure swig executable is on Path.
 Latest SWIG 4.0 works.) (http://www.swig.org/download.html)
 - Install LLVM-Clang compiler
   - Windows/Linux: http://releases.llvm.org/download.html
-  - MacOS: Install XCode command line tools (Clang is default compiler on modern Macs)
+  - MacOS: Install XCode command line tools (Clang is default compiler on MacOS).
+You may also need to link libclang.dylib to a standard library location (e.g. ~/lib or where ever you copy libRTMA.dylib, see Linux/Mac Installation step 4. below)
 - Install Clang and ctypeslib2 python packages
 	`pip install clang` and `pip install ctypeslib2`
 - Previously a package called "ctypesgen" was used instead of clang/ctypeslib2.
 This has recently been updated to support Python3 and can be used as an alternative to clang/ctypeslib2 if there are any issues with clang/ctypeslib2.
 This package can be found on GitHub.